TheNexusAvenger/Nexus-Unit-Testing/docs/contributing.md

 ## Exporting From Studio
 No public tool is currently provided for exporting Rojo projects from Roblox Studio.
-"Nexus Project Syncer" currently exists as an internal tool but will require significant work done before it can be released.
-The end goal of that project will be to replace Rojo while still being compatible.
-This functionality is expected to be added to Rojo in the near future.
+"Nexus Project Syncer" currently exists as an internal tool but would require signifcant work to be published.
+The final version that will be relased (hopefully by the end of July) would be known as "Nexus Git" or "Nexus RoGit" to be able to pull and push projects, as well as handle common Git actions.